 Normally: paragraph 2 of item 20.2 considers that in most cases the best way to describe the effect of a significant gross change is by providing pro forma information, that will be included in the prospectus following the requirements set in Annex II.
-However, the wording of the Regulation, when stating that "this requirement will normally be satisfied by the inclusion of pro forma financial information", acknowledges the fact that there might be certain circumstances where the inclusion of pro forma information.
+However, the wording of the Regulation, when stating that "this requirement will normally be satisfied by the inclusion of pro forma financial information", acknowledges the fact that there might be certain circumstances where the inclusion of pro forma information in the prospectus is not feasible or might not be a fair way to describe the effect of the transaction.
 In these cases, issuers would still have to comply with the requirement under 20.2 (i.e. by providing a narrative description) but would not have to follow Annex II.
-This might be the case when pro forma information cannot be prepared because the issuer with reasonable effort cannot gain access to the relevant information because, for example, it cannot obtain financial information relating to another entity (this consideration is likely to be relevant, in particular, in the context of a hostile takeover).
+This might be the case when pro forma information cannot be prepared because the issuer with reasonable effort cannot gain access to the relevant information because, for example, it cannot obtain financial information relating to another entity (this consideration is likely to be relevant, in particular, in the context of a hostile takeover)25.